 Filmmakers, broadcasters, and vloggers have been the most enthusiastic users of wireless microphone technology, particularly those outside the field of feature films - aspiring videographers, video journalists, content creators, and streamers.
 There are several reasons for this, but one sticks out above the rest: portable microphones don't look good in front of the face of talents.

 There are alternatives to utilizing a handheld microphone to record sound on stage.
 On-camera microphone is an excellent choice to record both primary and secondary audio from a DSLR or video camera.
-Boom shotgun microphone is another option.
+Shotgun microphone for DSLR is another option.
 A wireless microphone system for video cameras is the way to go if you need to close-mike your subject and don't want a monstrous microphone in your shot (or cords threatening to trip you and your team over).

 Go and buy SYNCO wireless camera microphone at Moman PhotoGears Store